Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iot-hub/README.md

 ---
 description: The MedTech service is an optional service of the Azure Health Data Services designed to ingest data from multiple and disparate Internet of Medical Things (IoMT) devices.
-The MedTech service normalizes, groups, transforms, and persists device health data in the Fast Healthcare Interoperability Resources (FHIR®) service within an Azure Health Data Services (AHDS) workspace.
+The MedTech service normalizes, groups, transforms, and persists device health data in the Fast Healthcare Interoperability Resources (FHIR®) service within an Azure Health Data Services workspace.
 page_type: sample
 products:
 - azure